BCDevOps/openshift-wiki/docs/OCP/OCPStorageServices.md

 There are two additional storage classes not available to dev teams that are just for the operations teams to use for infrastructure components like the ElasticSearch stack or the image registry.
 They are `netapp-file-extended` and `netapp-block-extended`.

+### Snapshots

+Snapshots can be used to maintain point-in-time copies of volumes.
+This can empower rapid testing by quickly resetting a PVC to a consistent state between each test run, or getting an atomic view of a volume to run a backup on.

+Under the hood, they are very quickly created by the NetApp as a copy on write clone which means they are very space efficient.

+See the [Red Hat docs](https://access.redhat.com/documentation/en-us/red_hat_openshift_container_storage/4.7/html/deploying_and_managing_openshift_container_storage_using_red_hat_openstack_platform/volume-snapshots_osp) for how to create snapshots and how to create PVCs from those snapshots.

 ### Dell EMC Elastic Cloud Storage

 The OCIO has an [object store](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) service that supports the AWS S3 protocol.
 The service is aimed at objects typically over 100 KB, updated infrequently, retained longer term, with performance response targets of 100ms or more.
 This may be a good option if your application needs to store large amounts of archival data that won’t fit in the typical PVC quotas provided.
 It may also be good for large backup zip files or tarballs.